SmartBirdsCoworking/SmartBirds/apps/Readme.md

 # User Interface Applications

 ## Overview
-This folder contains the frontend applications.
+This folder contains the front-end applications.

 ## Structure
+- `api`: An API that communicates with DynamoDB
 - `mini-app/`: A mini-app telegram application for users to observe discount oportunities and generate QR-codes.
 - `mobile-app/`: A mobile app offering similar functionalities as the web dashboard for on-the-go access.